Corbens/fyp/README.md

-# FYP
+## FYP (Japanese Language Learning Website)
-This repository contains the source code for my final year project
+This repository contains the source code for my university final year project.
+The project is a Japanese language learning website with a focus on internationalisation and teaching about Japanese culture.
+The hosted website is accessible at https://コーベンの日本語.みんな.
+The website was built using the MERN stack (MongoDB, ExpressJS, ReactJS and NodeJS) is hosted using the Google Cloud Platform.
+The website is no longer being actively maintained, but is still functioning when last checked on 05/07/2023.